 Unless otherwise posted, dogs are allowed on the beach as long as they are under the owner's control or on a leash.

 - Pets must be under immediated control of their owners and on a leash no longer than 16' at all times.

-- No pets allowed on South Beach - between South Dunes Picnic Area and 2000' Northeast of St. Andres Sound Picnic Area.
+- No pets allowed on South Beach - between South Dunes Beach Park and 2000 feet northeast of St. Andrews Beach Park.